- Robert McChesneyprofessor of communications at the University of Illinois.

-The second joint press appearance of the George W Bush and Al Gore will take place tonight in Winston-Salem on the campus of Wake Forest University.
-The networks have agreed to exclusion of third party candidates.
+The second joint press appearance of George W. Bush and Al Gore will take place tonight in Winston-Salem on the campus of Wake Forest University.
+The networks have agreed to exclusion of third-party candidates.
 This evening’s two-party show is brought to us by some of the largest corporations in the country, with campaign contributions flowing in to the Democrats and the Republicans at similar rates.

 We go now to a speech given recently by Robert McChesney, one of the foremost experts on issues of media and democracy.

 AMY GOODMAN: And you are listening to Pacifica Radio’s Democracy Now!
 I’m Amy Goodman, here with Juan González.

 JUAN GONZÁLEZ: Yes, and, Amy, the European Union hasn’t only been changing its stance toward Yugoslavia.
 Its executive body on Wednesday conditionally approved America Online’s $129 billion acquisition of Time Warner Inc., removing another obstacle in the proposed combination between these octopuses of the media.

 AMY GOODMAN: That’s right.
 And this is really the topic that we’re going to take on today, is the corporate media.
 And I think it is important that this is happening as tonight the second presidential debate will be taking place in Winston-Salem, North Carolina, again, according to the same rules, excluding third parties.